puppetlabs/structured-logging/README.md

 ## Tips

-Structured logging is a slippery slope and should be applied where it's has clear benefits.
+Structured logging is a slippery slope and should be applied where it has clear benefits.
 While we've streamlined it a lot, this is heavier than regular logging, and it's still non-application code that you have to scatter throughout your program.